-My name is Pere Tuset-Peiró and I was born in Barcelona on August 12th, 1985.
+My name is Pere Tuset-Peiró and I was born in Barcelona on August 12, 1985.
 Although I was born in Barcelona, I have always lived in Granollers, the capital city of the Vallès Oriental region in Catalunya (Spain).
-I currently live with my wife Esther, my daughter Júlia and my son Pau in a flat in the center of Granollers.
-We also have the cheerful company of Perla, a five years old female European cat that we adopted back in 2009.
+I currently live with my wife Esther, my daughter Júlia and my son Pau in Granollers.
+We also have the cheerful company of Perla, a female European cat that we adopted back in 2009.

 I received the BSc and MSc in Telecommunications Engineering from Universitat Politècnica de Catalunya (UPC) in 2007 and 2011 respectively, and the PhD in Network and Information Technologies from Universitat Oberta de Catalunya (UOC) in 2015.
 I also received a MSc in Free and Open Source Software from Universitat Oberta de Catalunya (UOC) in 2012.
 Currently, I am Assistant Professor at Universitat Oberta de Catalunya (UOC), focusing on embedded systems, operating systems and computer networks.
 I am also co-fouder at OpenMote Technologies, a start-up company devoted to developing open hardware for the Internet of Things.